Promoting conversation and preservation

 Mr. Huntington designed the ponds and pools in the gardens to connect to the Waccamaw River for natural drainage and irrigation promoting water conservation and recycling.

-Our Lowcountry Zoo and Floyd Domestic Animals exhibit are involved in conserving and preserving threatened wildlife and historically significant domestic animal species.
+Our Lowcountry Zoo and Floyd Family Farm exhibit are involved in conserving and preserving threatened wildlife and historically significant domestic animal species.

 The Lowcountry Zoo and Horticulture Departments work together to compost animal manure into rich soil for our gardens and reduce animal waste run-off.